-4-1-8 Grabbing the ball
+4-1-7 Grabbing the ball

 Once the game has started, the ball cannot be raised or grabbed by the player, unless it is under conditions which are explicitly authorized by the rules or by local rules.
 In authorized cases for raising the ball, the player must always give notice to their marker or other player that they will do so, expressing the cause, and proceeding to indicate the ball's position (marking the ball).
 After this procedure, the ball can be picked up.
-When the ball is grabbed, a ball marker must be on the ground to indicate the original position (general penalty will apply for any ball grabbed without being marked).
-The ball must be replaced by the person who marked it or by the owner of the ball.
+The ball must be replaced by the person it is marked by.

-4-1-9 Cleaning the ball
+4-1-8 Cleaning the ball